Hybridless/serverless-ecs-plugin/README.md

 #### About
 This plugin will create a cluster, load balancer, vpc, subnets, and one or more services to associate with it.
 This plugin implements the following approaches:

-- Public VPC / Public ELB / Public Subnet
+- Public VPC / Public ALB / Public Subnet
-- Private VPC / Private ELB / Private Subnet
+- Private VPC / Private ALB / Private Subnet

 If you would like to reference the VPC elsewhere (such as other clusters).
 The VPC will be called `VPC{stage}` where `{stage}` is the stage in the serverless.yml.
 The subnets will be called `SubnetName{stage}{index}` where `{stage}`is the stage in the serverless.yml, and `{index}` references the index of the subnet that was specified in the subnets array. *THESE ARE NOT ADDED TO OUTPUT*.
 So you can only reference them in the same serverless.yml / same cf stack.